jsk-ros-pkg/jsk_recognition/doc/jsk_pcl_ros/nodes/euclidean_clustering.md

 ## Subscribing Topics
 * `~input` (`sensor_msgs/PointCloud2`):

    input pointcloud.
-If `multi` is `talse`, this input is only enough.
+If `multi` is `false`, this input is only enough.

 * `~input/cluster_indices` (`jsk_recognition_msgs/ClusterPointIndices`):